 This is why user experience research can be enlightening.
 Adhering to your users can provide you with an infinite amount of information.

-- Make sure your personas are accurate : We construct businesses based on facts and psychology-backed assumptions about our clients.
-UX research is a great approach to evaluate our assumptions and identify inconsistencies.
+Make sure your personas are accurate: We construct businesses based on facts and psychology-backed assumptions about our clients.
+UX research is a great approach to evaluating our assumptions and identifying inconsistencies.
 We can design more relevant and comprehensive personas by studying our clients.

 The ability to create accurate user personas is critical to a product’s commercial success.
 Personas, on the other hand, become obsolete over time.
 Our users’ profiles must be updated regularly to better meet their needs.
 User research is an excellent way to keep them current.